EthanR168/QuackNet/README.md

 **3. Training:**
 -   includes backpropagation for gradient calculation and parameter updates
--   ability to experiment with different optimization techniques.
+-   ability to experiment with different optimisation techniques.

 ## Highlights

 -   **Custom Architectures:** Define and train neural networks with fully customisable architectures
--   **Optimisation Algorithms:** Includes Gradient Descent, Schostatstic Gradient Descent and Adam optimiser for efficient training
+-   **Optimisation Algorithms:** Includes Gradient Descent, Stochastic Gradient Descent and Adam optimiser for efficient training
 -   **Loss and Activation Functions:** Prebuilt support for common loss and activation functions with the option to make your own
 -   **Layer Support:**
     -   Fully Connected (Dense)